For more advice on bike types, maintenance and safety visit Halfords ‘Ultimate University Cycle Guide’

 You must make sure your bicycle brakes are effective, and that if cycling at night you use front and rear lights, and have a red rear reflector.
 It is also important to be visible on the roads, for the safety of all road users, and it is recommended that you wear high visibility and reflective items including clothes, backpack covers and reflective bands.

-Take advantage of free cycle training and maintenance courses in Brighton & Hove, for residents over the age of 14.
+Take advantage of low cost cycle training and maintenance courses in Brighton & Hove, for residents over the age of 14.
 Learn how to fix your bike and be more confident cycling.
 Find out about the free courses on offer here.

 Download a cycle map for Eastbourne.